01binary/zeroweb/src/articles/pid-control.md

 }
 ```

-The code needed to read the encoder position and communicate with the motor driver is application-specific.
+The code needed to read the encoder position and communicate with the motor driver is application-specific, so it's not included in the listing.

 ## analysis